Complex types

 struct Person { name: String, age: u8, } fn age_group(person: &Person) -> String { if person.age > 150 { panic!("age is out of range"); } if person.age < 10 { return "child".to_string(); } if person.age >= 18 { return "adult".to_string(); } format!("teenager of {} years old", person.age) } fn main() { let person = Person { name: "Marcel".to_string(), age: 40, }; let description = age_group(&person); println!("{} is a {}", person.name, description); }

-content is not only limited to types, but you can actually add functionality to a struct
+In Rust, struct content is not only limited to types, but you can actually add functionality to a struct type.

 struct Person { name: String, age: u8, } impl Person { fn age_group(&self) -> String { if self.age > 150 { panic!("age is out of range"); } if self.age < 10 { return "child".to_string(); } if self.age >= 18 { return "adult".to_string(); } format!("teenager of {} years old", self.age) } } fn main() { let person = Person { name: "Marcel".to_string(), age: 40, }; println!("{} is a {}", person.name, person.age_group()); }